Crow (comics): Appearance

 In the comic book, the origin of Eric's make-up is explained briefly as "painting his face in the colors of joy".
 This indicates that he copied the Greek comedy masquerade mask in his and Shelly's house.
-Contrary to the movie, in the book Eric does not paint his face with white.
-The white pale color comes from the fact that Eric is dead, it's just a corpse inhibited by a soul.
-Joshua and Mark Leung do not wear any distinctive make-up, and Ashe's is provided by Sarah, as in the movie.
+Contrary to the film, in the book Eric does not paint his face with white.
+The white pale color comes from the fact that Eric is dead and it is just a corpse inhabited by a soul.
+Joshua and Mark Leung do not wear any distinctive make-up, and Ashe's is provided by Sarah, as in the film.
 Iris Shaw paints the semblance of a Crow on her face with the tail covering her nose, and the wings covering her eyes.
 She removes it to face her final killer.
 Michael Korby's makeup covers his neck and shoulders.
 The makeup is referred as "the mask of death" and "the trails of Gorgon's blood" in The Crow: Wild Justice comic book.
 In The Crow: Death and Rebirth, Jamie Osterberg's pale skin color and eye/mouth lines are not created by make-up, however, and his hair has turned completely white.
 In The Crow: Curare, Carrie's pale skin color is not accomplished by make-up, there is no horizontal line over the mouth, and the vertical lines over the eyes are shorter and thinner.

 According to O'Barr, Eric Draven is based on the face of Peter Murphy (of Bauhaus) and the body of Iggy Pop.